 Magazine, newspaper and website contracts are often short and simple, so you can probably have all of your questions answered in one or two emails.
 It’s a good idea to email your contract to your advisor so he or she can look it over and make suggestions.

 Book contracts tend to be long and are often complicated.
-Please read the union’s Guide to Book Contracts before asking for a review.
+Please read the union’s Guide to Book Contracts.
 (If you have trouble downloading it, email email@example.com and we’ll send one out.)
 A book contract advisor will almost certainly want to look over your contract.